woogles-io/liwords-static/content/posts/2026-09-20-csw-season-21-not-my-best.md

 **Game 2: My Best Endgame Ever?**

-tonyleah just emptied the bag with the high scoring LUZ# for 54, and I'm some deep trouble heading into this endgame.
+tonyleah just emptied the bag with the high scoring LUZ# for 54, and I'm in some deep trouble heading into this endgame.

 ![tonyleah bp1](/images/uploads/20260920-123538.png)